o3de/o3de/Gems/Atom/RPI/Tools/README.txt

 --------------

 The preferred way to uninstall the project is:
- /path/to/your/python -m pip uninstall Atom_RPI_Tools
+ /path/to/your/python -m pip uninstall atom_rpi_tools